 Fourteen more flights were performed between March and October 1958.
 All these shots went well, and flights became perfectly routine.
 Indeed, it seems that the general impression was that they were great fun; one pilot performed a ZEL launch for a public demonstration, and did a slow roll immediately after booster separation.
 There was no doubt of the technical feasibility of ZEL, but by that time there were doubts that hauling a nuclear-armed fighter around the countryside on a truck was really such a good idea after all.
 In consequence, a few launches were performed from inside a hardened shelter at Holloman AFB in New Mexico, with the very last launch on 26 August 1959.
 There were no problems.

 Sometimes it's interesting find out what really happened to those wild ideas dreamed up decades ago that had their moment of fame but amounted to little.
-ZEL still pops up on occasion in contemporary adventure fiction; there's just something too sexy about it.
+ZEL still pops up on occasion in things like anime videos; there's just something too sexy about it.

 * I was once given an Armour Collection diecast F-100 as a gift.
 After receiving it, I looked it over and suddenly realized the model had US Navy markings!
 I wasn't at all sure it was a mistake, either; I had a suspicion that the Navy, which adopted "dissimilar aircraft" fighter school air-combat training before the Air Force, might have obtained hand-me-down F-100s because the Super Sabre was comparable to the Soviet Mikoyan MiG-19 in performance and, to a degree, in configuration.
 However, I have been unable to find any references that confirm this notion.